ObnoxiouslyNoxious/NoxDocs/docs/mods/npc-tiles.md

 |:---:|:---:|:---:|:---:|
 | 42.0+ | ✅ | ✅ | ✅ |
 | 41 | ❌ | ❌ | ❌ |

+!!! note "Multiplayer Capacity Support"

+    Capacities 1-100 supported fully.
+For capacities 100-10000, 'Multiplayer Weight Limit Breaker' (Workshop ID: 3641432632) is required to function correctly.
+Singleplayer unaffected and functions correctly with Capacities 1-10000 out of the box.

 ## FAQ / Troubleshooting